-The Director of Campus Security and Public Safety, or designee, reviews all timely warning notifications.
+Timely warnings will be distributed to the entire campus community as soon as pertinent information is available, without unnecessary delay, in a manner that withholds the names of victims as confidential, and with the goal of aiding in the prevention of similar occurrences.
 Timely warnings will typically include information such as a brief statement of the incident, physical description of any suspect(s), appropriate safety tips, and other relevant, available information.
-Timely warning notices are typically written by the Director of Campus Security and Public Safety, or designee, and are sent to the Director of Public Relation/Associate Director of Marketing and Communications (or designee) for review and distribution by that office.
+Timely warning notices are typically written by the Director of Campus Security and Public Safety (or designee) in consultation with the Director of Public Relation/Associate Director of Marketing and Communications (or designee) as time permits.